henricker/henricker/README.md

 ### who i am?
   🏫 - Information systems student at Federal University at Ceará

-  🧑🏼‍💻 -  Currently learning web technologies and make projects (yes! i'll be web developer! 😋)
+  🧑🏼‍💻 -  Currently learning web backend technologies and make projects (yes! i'll be web developer! 😋)

   🕵️‍♂️ - I love to learn new things, so I consider myself as a detective (HAHAHAHAHA!  😅 😂 ), because I always try to go deeper (especially when it comes to web development <3)